-Thus, according to the analysis of the results from the application of the alternative approaches, the first alternative is considered the most favourable in terms of the debt portfolio riskiness (as per the refinancing risk, the interest rate risk and the currency risk indicators), although it is a slightly more expensive option than the other alternatives.
+Thus, according to the analysis of the results from the application of the alternative approaches, the first and the fourth alternative are considered the most favourable in terms of the debt portfolio riskiness (as per the refinancing risk, the interest rate risk and the currency risk indicators), although it is a slightly more expensive option than the other alternatives.
 The second and the third alternatives, as regards the costs, give better results, but are less favourable in terms of the refinancing risk and the interest rate risk indicators.
-In addition, the first alternative contributes to further development, and provides for maintenance of an efficient and liquid, domestic government securities market, as well as market deepening, to the end of meeting the needs of the government, at the same time supporting the Denarization Strategy.
+In addition, the first alternative contributes to further development, and provides for maintenance of an efficient and liquid domestic government securities market, as well as market deepening, to the end of meeting the needs of the government, at the same time supporting the Denarization Strategy.
+The alternative excels, above all, in reducing the exposure to refinancing risk, mainly by reducing the share of the debt falling due within 1 year in relation to the total debt, as well as by increasing the ATM indicator.

-8. Debt Portfolio Optimization
+7. Debt Portfolio Optimization